restfulapi/restful-api/README.md

 The delete method returns void.

+##Adapting an Existing Service
+To support services that have a contract different than the service contract described above, a 'RestfulServiceAdapter' may be registered in the Spring application context.
+If an adapter is registered, it will be used by the RestfulApiController for all interaction with servcies.
+(Currently, only a single adapter may be registered, so it must be implemented to support all services that are used to support a RESTful API.)

+As a convenience, a 'RestfulServiceBaseAdapter' is included within this plugin to faciliate delegation to Banner XE services that extend the 'ServiceBase' found within the 'banner-core' plugin.
+(Note while this adapter is specific to Banner XE, this plugin has no dependencies on either Banner XE or the banner-core plugin.)

 ##Supplemental data/affordances/HATEOS
 Since the plugin does not use an envelope in the message body, any affordances must be present in the resource representations themselves.